 - Conducting competitive analysis, marketing analysis, interviews, surveys, focus groups.

-- Periodic sessions for collecting new user needs, problems, and benefits.
+- Conducting periodic sessions for collecting new user needs, problems, and benefits.

 Modern markets and consumers are dynamic.
-Therefore, the periodic format of the research events is essential to ensure and maintain the business value of the product.
+Therefore, the periodic format of the research sessions is essential to ensure and maintain the business value of the product.